A Healthy Tasmania Initiative

 Uncertainty about whether services and people are inclusive, understanding and respectful can also mean we don’t seek help as often as we should, or that we don’t get the right kind of help when we do ask.

-This program provides the opportunity for LGBTIQ+ Tasmanians to support each other – to provide connection, support and assistance that is accepting and inclusive for and by LGBTIQ+ folk.
+This program provides the opportunity for LGBTIQA+ Tasmanians to support each other – to provide connection, support and assistance that is accepting and inclusive for and by LGBTIQA+ folk.

 Anyone who fits into the category above.